Celiali/PFERD/README.md

-# DenseMocap Dataset
+# PFERD: The Poses For Equine Research Dataset

 ![front](front.jpg)

-A dataset of horse motion capture in outdoor environments.
-The data can be accessed on [GoogleDrive](https://test.com).
+PFERD, a dense motion capture dataset of horses of diverse conformation and poses with rich 3D horse articulated motion data.
+The data can be accessed on [GoogleDrive](https://drive.google.com/drive/folders/1OVq-4uJ79DtydNQxpo6EtZHnrWOZhd6O?usp=sharing).
 This repository provides example codes to visualize the data and evaluate the data.

 ## Installation